Family-Friendly Spots to Snowboard and Ski in New Jersey

-Inspire your kids with a lifelong love of skiing, snowboarding, and other snowy sports with a family day on the slopes.
-We've rounded up some nearby ski resorts in and around New Jersey where your family can enjoy time on the mountain with minimal time in the car.
+Inspire your kids with a lifelong love of skiing, snowboarding, and other winter sports with a family day on the slopes.
+We've rounded up six ski resorts in and near New Jersey where your family can maximize its time on the mountain and minimize time in the car.
 We've also included safety tips for skiing and snowboarding from respected professionals.

 Campgaw is a great ski area for the littlest of skiers!

-Where to Go Skiing and Snowboarding in New Jersey
+Where to Snowboard and Ski in New Jersey

 Campgaw Mountain – Mahwah